weijunhuang01/ccny_csc360_spr26_group1/Finals/Weijun_Huang_Data_Plane.md

 How it works: Instead of asking a central server where a file is, every computer in the system is given the same "math rule" and a map of the building (the Cluster Map).
 When you need a file, you run a formula:

-Location = f(ChunkID, ClusterMap, PlacementRules).
+Location = f(ChunkID, ClusterMap, PlacementRules)

 Why it scales: Because the math is done locally by the client, there is no front desk to wait at.
 The system can scale "linearly," meaning if you double the hardware, you double the speed.

 Mathematical Example: Consistent Hashing vs. Modulo Bottlenecks

-To understand why algorithmic placement requires consistent hashing, consider a naive hashing approach using simple modulo arithmetic across an array of storage nodes.
-If we have 4 storage servers (N = 4), a file chunk with ID 105 is placed using the formula: Location = ChunkID mod N. In this case, 105 mod 4 equals 1, so the data goes to Server 1.
+To understand why algorithmic placement needs consistent hashing, let's look at a simple hashing approach using basic modulo math.
+Suppose we have 4 storage servers (N = 4).
+A file chunk with ID 105 is placed using: Location = 105 mod 4.
+The result is 1, so the data goes to Server 1.

-If we add a fifth server to scale the cluster and make N = 5, we have to re-evaluate the location of that same chunk using 105 mod 5, which equals 0.
-This means the chunk's destination completely shifts to Server 0.
+If we add a fifth server so N = 5, we have to recalculate: 105 mod 5 = 0.
+That means the chunk's location completely changes to Server 0.

-Because the denominator changed, the destination for almost every file changes.
-At a massive scale, adding a single server causes N / (N + 1)—which means 80% of all existing petabytes of data—to instantly change addresses.
+Because the total number of servers changed, the destination for almost every file changes.
+At a huge scale, adding just one server causes N/(N+1) — which is 80% of all existing petabytes of data — to suddenly change addresses.
 Moving all that data at once creates a massive network storm that would crash our file sync gateway.

-By using CRUSH's consistent hashing weights, when a new server rack is added, the math ensures that only 1 / (N + 1)—which is just 20% of the data—is moved to populate the new server.
-The remaining 80% stays completely unmoved on its original disks, keeping the system stable.
+By using CRUSH's consistent hashing weights, when we add a new server rack, the math ensures that only 1/(N+1) — just 20% of the data — needs to move to the new server.
+The remaining 80% stays completely untouched on its original disks, keeping the system stable.

 Fault Tolerance & Storage: Replication vs. Erasure Coding

-In a system this large, hardware failure isn't just a possibility; it’s a daily event.
+In a system this large, hardware failure isn't just a possibility; it's a daily event.
 We must decide how to protect the data without spending too much money.

 Three-Way Replication